a top-10 low residency MFA program

 Three semesters to choose from: Spalding MFA students may begin their studies in spring, summer, or fall.
 The spring and fall semesters are 6-months in length and the summer semester is 9-months long.
 The summer semester works well for teachers’ schedule and for those who have full-time jobs or very busy lives.
 For more information about offerings, see the flexible scheduling page.

 Additional Books in Common: Every student reads a Faculty or Guest Book or Script in Common in his or her area of concentration before coming to the residency.
 A group session, led by the author, discusses issues of conception, writing, craft, and publication.
 For the summer residency abroad, students also read books by authors of the visited country.

 Acceleration: Students who have published a book(s) or produced a play or movie may qualify for completing the program in three independent study sessions and four residencies.

 Book-length Manuscript Workshop: In addition to traditional workshops, the Spalding MFA Program offers a workshop for book-length manuscripts during the spring residency.
 We believe we are the only program that offers this feature.
 Students in fiction, creative nonfiction, or writing for children may participate on a space-available basis during their fourth or fifth residency.
 Five students and one mentor spend two hours on each full-length manuscript.
 At times, MFA alumni join this workshop.

 Publishing/Editing Component: Spalding University is the home of The Louisville Review (a literary journal since 1976) and Fleur-de-Lis Press.
 After returning home after the residency, students read submissions for TLR and are instructed how to compare and contrast the submissions.
 Graduate assistantships are available to second, third, and fourth semester students who wish to read as student editors for the magazine.
 During each residency, an agent, editor, publisher, or a person familiar with the publishing world speaks to the students about the publishing scene.
 A question and answer period is always included in the session.
-Publishing panels for all students and publishing panels by area of concentration are also presented.
+Publishing and revision panels for all students and publishing and revision panels by area of concentration are also presented.